 Like with the Wealth Tax, the tax you'll pay on inherited or gifted crypto will vary depending on how much you received and where you live.
 Each Autonomous Community sets their own tax rate for inherited and gifted assets.
 But in general, the taxable rate will vary between 7% to 36.5%.

 You won't always pay tax on your crypto, there are a few crypto transactions that are tax free in Spain, including:

-The AEAT wants to know about your crypto activity in terms of income and capital gains.
-You'll need to declare both in your annual income tax return.
+The AEAT (Agencia Tributaria) wants to know about your crypto activity in terms of income and capital gains.
+You'll need to declare both in your annual Income Tax Return.

 If you are a Spanish tax resident, complete Form 100 (Modelo 100) in order to make a Spanish income tax declaration.

-Once you, or your accountant has calculated your crypto tax (we have an app for that!), the easiest way to file your taxes is via the AEAT's Renta Online.
+Once you, or your accountant, have calculated your crypto tax (we have an app for that!), the easiest way to file your taxes is via the AEAT's Renta Online.

 The Spanish tax year runs from the 1st of January to the 31st of December each year - just like the calendar year.

-Spanish income tax returns must be filed by 30 June for the preceding year.
-This means you will need to submit your tax return for the 2022 tax year by 30 June 2023.
+Spanish income tax returns start every year in early April and must be filed by 30 June for the preceding year.
+This means you will need to submit your tax return for the 2022 tax year by June 30, 2023.